 You can find the current DSP rates here.

 It is important to note that not everyone with disability or a medical condition is eligible for the DSP.
 If you can’t get DSP, you may be able to get other payments.
-You can still access services under the National Disability Insurance Scheme (NDIS) if you’re getting or claiming DSP.
+You can still access services under the National Disability Insurance Scheme (NDIS) if you’re claiming DSP.

 To find out if you are eligible for the DSP and how you can apply visit the Services Australia website or call 132 717.